mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2013-06-28-sironfoot-portrait.md

 ---
-layout: work
+layout: media
 title: "Some sort of furry"
-description: "PaperFaces of @sironfoot's avatar drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces of @sironfoot's avatar drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-sironfoot-twitter-lg.jpg
   thumb: paperfaces-sironfoot-twitter-150.jpg